 Many of the anti-inflammatory foods are yellow and orange…

-The benefits are to help reduce inflammation.
 When you’re dealing with injuries these foods will help you recover faster.

 Every hour counts when it comes to recovery.